External Hard Drive that Keeps Disconnecting: 6 Ways to Fix

 1. Connect your hard drive to a different USB port

-Many users reported that the external hard drive keeps disconnecting on their Windows 10 PC.
-However, you might be able to fix this issue simply by connecting your drive to a different USB port.
+Many users have fixed external hard drive disconnections on Windows 10 by simply switching to a different USB port.

 2. Turn off the USB selective suspend